jeog/TDAmeritradeAPI/README_GET.md

 If you only need to make the call once, each 'Getter' object has a similarly name 'Get' function that wraps the object and calls its ```.get()``` method once before destruction.

+To make this more concrete here is the Getter interface for individual price quotes:

 ```
 class QuoteGetter